marionettejs/backbone.marionette/readme.md

 * Added `Marionette.View` object, to contain a few basic parts of every Marionette view
 * Added `Marionette.Renderer` object, to handle template rendering
 * Moved a handful of methods out of `ItemView` and in to `Renderer`
+* Updated to Backbone v0.9.2
+* Updated to jQuery v1.7.2

 ### v0.6.4